ksyeung/DetLabs/ClickOnceBlobber/README.md

 <br>

 SloppyLemming doesn't rely solely on AppDomainManager injection via `dfsvc.exe`.
 After the ClickOnce manifest delivers the payload, a DLL sideloading package is dropped with a legitimate .NET binary (`NGGenTask.exe` or `phoneactivate.exe`) paired with a malicious loader DLL `mscorsvc.dll`.
 This happens after ClickOnce deployment and  outside of the `Apps\2.0` cache.
-Given this, we could look for a legitimate Microsoft binary loading unsigned DLLs from a user-writable path:
+Given this, we could look for a legitimate Microsoft binary loading unsigned DLLs from a user-writable path.
+This will be very noisy unless your environment is very buttoned up:

 ```
 let SideloadTargets = dynamic([